vedanarasimhan/vedanarasimhan.github.io/_publications/econgrowthandinstitutions.md

 that rural-urban migration is higher for districts with a higher share of independent village councils.
 I provide suggestive evidence that improvements at the local-level help to drive down migration frictions associated with rural-urban migration which drives this finding.
-Finally, I show that the changes at the local-level have a positive impact on district-level GDP.'
+Finally, I show that the changes at the local-level have a positive impact on district-level GDP.